 Some xDSL Internet Service Providers may assign a fixed (static) IP address.
-If you have been provided with this information, choose this option and enter the assigned IP address, gateway IP address, DNS IP addresses, and subnet mask.
+If you have been provided with this information, choose this option and enter the assigned IP address, subnet mask, gateway IP address, and DNS IP address.
 Click FINISH to complete the setup.